stevecass/angular-northwind/README.md

 #Angular on northwind data

-A simple angular front-end to the old microsoft northwind database.
+A simple angular front-end to an API over the old microsoft northwind database.

-The angular part is under app/assets/javascripts as this is a rails app.

 The rails app is a slightly modified version of https://github.com/aarongray/northwind-rails ported to postgres.

+The angular part is under app/assets/javascripts.

 ### To run